 - A 3.0 GPA in a graduate degree, with most courses graded regularly (not as "pass/fail")

-- In consideration of the different grading scales used around the world, each academic department evaluates international transcripts to determine on a case-by-case basis whether they demonstrate one of the above requirements.
+In consideration of the different grading scales used around the world, the Department of Student Affairs Administration evaluates international transcripts to determine on a case-by-case basis whether they demonstrate one of the above requirements.

-To apply, you must submit the following materials.
-For general guidelines for these materials, see the Admission Requirements website.
+To apply, you must submit the following materials:

-- Online graduate degree application with graduate degree application fee
+- Online graduate degree application and fee

 - Transcripts from each college or university that you have attended